How to Change the Ballast on a Fluorescent Light Fixture

-Fluorescent lighting fixtures contain a transformer device called a ballast.
-Ballasts on newer fixtures are electronic and are more energy-efficient and quieter than older-style magnetic ballasts.
-Magnetic ballasts tend to hum when the lights are on and, when they go bad, they can drip a tar-like black gunk down onto the fixture lens.
-If your lights flicker or turn themselves off -- and you're sure it's not due to bad light bulbs -- it's time to replace the ballast.
+Older fluorescent fixtures use magnetic ballasts, and these can go bad.
+Magnetic ballasts are those that tend to hum when the lights are on, and when they go bad, they can drip a black tar-like substance down into the fixture.
+If your lights flicker or turn themselves off—and you're sure it's not due to bad tubes or bad sockets—it's time to replace the ballast.

 - Non-contact voltage tester

-- Smart phone or digital camera
+- Smartphone or digital camera (optional)

 - Nut driver or socket wrench